VaAndCob/PrintpooP/README.md

     How to get printer IP address & Access Code:  https://wiki.bambulab.com/en/software/bambu-studio/failed-to-send-print-files
 6. Currently, there are 4 status display pages

-   Page 1 - PrintpooP in action  (display a cute cat on each print stage)
+   Page 1 - PrintpooP in action (displays a cute kitten or puppy for each print stage)

       - After one minute of inactivity, trigger a "PrintpooP" swinging animation for the idle state.